/

 Sometimes the character comes to regret his choices towards the end of the story, but often it is too late and they die or are ruined anyway.
 The downfall of this character is alternately presented as a positive or negative event.

-See: Dorian Gray, Scarface, Sweeney Todd.
+See: Scarface and Sweeney Todd.

 The main character is a bad or unpleasant person who is shown the error of their ways and redeems themself over the course of the story.